 Then sip the coffee so it hits both the roof of your mouth and your tongue on the way to the back of your mouth.
 Keep it in your mouth for a moment, moving it around, and then swallow or spit it out.

-Take some time to pay attention to the flavor, body, etc.
+Take some time to pay attention to the flavour, body, etc.

 Take notes, take notes, take notes!